outconn/testconnectors/README.md

 As expected nothing worked till I came back from Badminton.

 Struck in a complex issue!
+I have no idea how to resolve it.

 By Srivardhan